wp-plugins/ad-inserter/readme.txt

 PHP processing: Enabled or Disabled

-Do not display ad if the number of paragraphs is below limit (used only for position Before Selected Paragraph).
+Do not display ad if the number of paragraphs is below limit (used only for position Before or After selected paragraph).

 Display ad only for posts published after N days.